AndreasOun/raintree-systems-task/README.md

 # Intorduction

-This is a MySql and PHP test task sent by raintree systems.
-I am using Visual studio code and Wamp to write my code.
-I also used "PHP Intellisense" extension by Felix Becker and "MySQL" extension by jun Han.
+This test task was assigned by raintree systems and involved working with MySQL and PHP.
+For my development environment, I utilized Visual Studio Code and Wamp.
+To enhance my coding experience, I integrated two extensions: "PHP Intellisense" by Felix Becker and "MySQL" by jun Han.
+Completing this exercise took approximately 7 hours.

-# Difficulties
+# Challenges Encountered

+While I have experience with JavaScript and its ecosystem, PHP is relatively new to me, which presented a few challenges.
+I believe in maintaining transparency, so I would like to share the difficulties I faced during the task:

+Setting up the database initially posed some difficulties.
+I made a few mistakes in creating the tables and used incorrect queries, leading to some issues.

-When trying to run script.php for the first time I faced difficulties I got an error: "fatal error: Uncaught Error: Class "mysqli" not found".
-I fixed it after googleing and finding a solution on stackoverflow.
-The problem was with php.ini file in PHP installation directory.
+When executing the script.php for the first time, I encountered an error: "Fatal error: Class 'mysqli' not found."
+After some research and finding a solution on Stack Overflow, I resolved the issue by modifying the php.ini file in the PHP installation directory.

+Although the exercise progressed smoothly, the majority of my time was spent on research and Google searches.
+It involved a lot of trial and error as I worked to grasp various concepts and techniques.